Rosemary Daniell: Formative experiences and early career

-Teaching and Zona Rosa
+Teaching and the Zona Rosa writing group

 In the 1970s, Daniell became involved in activities that encouraged the appreciation of writers and writing.
-During 1971 and 1972, she served as Director of Poetry in the Schools, a joint program of the National Endowment for the Arts and the Georgia State Council for the Arts, a national program that gave students the opportunity to work with published poets.
-During that time, she initiated and led writing workshops in the Georgia Correctional Institute for Women, Hardwick, Georgia, and the Wyoming Women's Center in Lusk, Wyoming, as well as in detention centers, a high school for unwed mothers, and the state hospital for the mentally disabled in Milledgeville, Georgia.
+During 1971–72, she served as Director of Poetry in the Schools, a joint program of the National Endowment for the Arts and the Georgia State Council for the Arts, a national program that allowed students to work with published poets.
+During that time, she initiated and led a number of writing workshops in various locations, including the Georgia Correctional Institute for Women, and the Wyoming Women's Centre in Lusk, Wyoming.

-Daniell's Zona Rosa writing workshops serve thousands of people across America and Europe and have been profiled by People and Southern Living.
-To date, over 350 Zona Rosans and counting have become published authors, and many have won awards for their writing.
-Award winning author Amanda C. Gable workshopped her award-winning first novel, The Confederate General Rides North, in the Atlanta Zona Rosa group.
-John Berendt would drop by the Savannah Zona Rosa group for feedback on the latest chapter of what became Midnight in the Garden of Good and Evil, and Pat Conroy was a frequent visitor, as is New York Times best-selling author Bruce Feiler.